-N is our account and nickname management service.
-It provides numerous features that help users maintain their account, and claim ownership of the nicknames they most commonly use, preventing others from using them.
+N is our account nickname services bot.
+It allows you to maintain your account and claim ownership of the nicknames you most commonly use.

 - Registering an account